The Supreme Court and the Second Amendment: Understanding the Court's Landmark Decisions

 The Supreme Court's landmark decisions in Heller and McDonald have led to a host of challenges to state and municipal restrictions on the right to bear arms.

 In 2014, in Palmer v.
 District of Columbia, a federal judge overruled the District's ban on carrying ready-to-use firearms in public.
-The same year, a federal judge struck down New York's seven-round ammunition limit.
+The same year, a federal judge struck down New York's seven-round ammunition limit (10 rounds if being used in an incorporated firing range).
 In Peruta v.
 County of San Diego and Richards v.
-Prieto, the Ninth Circuit Court of Appeals overturned restrictive concealed-carry requirements in some California counties.
+Prieto, the Ninth Circuit Court of Appeals removed restrictive concealed-carry requirements in some California counties – both Peruta and Prieto overturned by 2017.

 Gun rights advocates are finally on the winning side, but serious obstacles still remain.
 Legal challenges to assault weapon bans in California and New York have failed even in light of the Supreme Court's rulings in Heller and McDonald, thanks to the controversial legacy left by the Miller case.